 get an over the door organizer for socks

-A great way to organize kids socks is to use an over the door organizer to store your kids socks.
+A great way to organize kids' socks is to use an over-the-door organizer.

 make diy HEAD BAND ORGANIZER

 You could also get creative and DIY a beautiful headband organizer.
 Not only does it allow you to organize hair accessories but also display them.